angryoctopode/Bowling-Bot/README.md

-This collection of discord bots is something I made in my spare time just because I found this meme video to be quite humurous: https://www.youtube.com/watch?v=aGnKzrwV3As
+This collection of discord bots is something I made in my spare time just because I found this meme video to be quite humorous: https://www.youtube.com/watch?v=aGnKzrwV3As

 Have fun using it if you want.